 “We got to literally hold ancient Sumerian clay tablets to connect on that next level with what they are doing,” says Ivanoff.
 “They showed me just how versatile data science tools were.”

 These new programs are part of a revolutionary campuswide effort to respond directly to the profound and growing impact of data and computing.
-Just this fall, Berkeley launched the Division of Data Science and Information, the centerpiece of new courses, degrees, and initiatives that will tackle the research opportunities arising from data science, as well as its sweeping impacts.
+Just this fall, Berkeley launched a division offering new courses, degrees, and initiatives that will tackle the research opportunities arising from data science, as well as its sweeping impacts.

 You belong here: Intellectual community key to discovery